Kichkun/perception_course/README.md

-# Perception in Robotics course T3 2020
+# Perception in Robotics course T3 2019-2020
 Perception in Robotics course, at Skoltech, MS in Data Science, during T3, 2020.
 About us: we are the [Mobile robotics Lab.](https://sites.skoltech.ru/mobilerobotics/) at [Skoltech](https://www.skoltech.ru/en)

+This repoository includes all material used during the course: Class notes, unedited videos of the lectures and problem sets.

 ### [Link to the YouTube channel with video lectures](https://www.youtube.com/playlist?list=PLRXYrdEUvBoCwKsQHJzafQYb7Nut0S2bn)